The Elasticity of Quantitative Investment: Equilibrium Model

 It follows that aggregate demand for the asset, in terms of portfolio weights, is:

 where the $\beta_{i,0,t}$, $\beta_{i,1,t}$, and $\beta_{i,2,t}$ coefficients are defined as the terms in parentheses.
 Thus, all that is needed to fully describe the demand function for the aggregate market is these three parameters for each stock in each period.

-I next describe the estimated demand function predictors.
-Then, I describe the motivation and justification for this demand function, which comes from KY.
-Following this, I discuss the estimation procedure and summarize the elasticity results from the estimation.
+This equilibrium model has a unique positive price for each stock, with a simple closed form solution.\footnote{Appendix \ref{app:equil_model_statements} shows the formula for the unique equilibrium price, with a concomitant proof.}